dkwgit/IntroToDevopsInAWS/README.md

 ## Cleanup

-### What needs clean up
+### What needs to be cleaned up

 - Delete your CloudFormation stack when done
 - Delete any S3 buckets you do not want to keep that were not under CloudFormation control

 ### How to clean up

-This should really be done in scripts!!
+This should really be done in a script!!
 Delete the CloudFormation stack from CF service via script.

-What aws cli command is this?
-Delete extraneous S3 buckets via script.
-What CLI commands?
+If you created anything else (example other buckets, not via CloudFormation), you'll want to clean those up, too.
+You can do this by manually deleting in console, but make sure you clean up at least one thing via script.

 ## Notes